ValetAlpha

 JWT format

-Valet expects a standard JWT with the following claims:
+Valet expects a standard JWT with these claims:

 ClaimRequiredDescription